Skip to main content

 Women’s and Reproductive Health Concentration Competencies Course Meeting Competency

-1. Assess the principle health concerns for women or mothers and newborns, the associated population-based risk factors, and the relative impact of each risk factor.
+1. Assess the major health concerns for women or mothers, newborns, and infants, the associated population-based risk factors, and the relative impact of each risk factor.
 380.664 Reproductive and Perinatal Epidemiology OR

 380.765 Preventing Infant Mortality and Promoting the Health of Women, Infants, and Children OR